Experience from Application of Transmission Line Arresters in Romania

 TLSA Technology

-Shield wires have been installed on transmission lines in combination with good earthing to assure good lightning performance in areas where lightning impacts reliability of electricity supply.
-But shield wires can at times themselves become a liability such as if they ice up and sag or gallop, leading to risk of flashover between them and the phase conductors below.
-An alternative in such cases is application of transmission line surge arresters (TLSAs) in parallel with the insulator strings.
+Shield wires have been installed on transmission lines, in combination with good earthing, to assure good lightning performance in areas where lightning impacts reliability of electricity supply.
+But shield wires can at times themselves become a liability, such as if they ice up and sag or gallop, leading to risk of flashover between them and the phase conductors below.
+An alternative in such cases is to use transmission line surge arresters (TLSAs) in parallel with the insulator strings.
 While the traditional approach using shield wires has been to conduct a lightning strike to ground before flashover occurs, the line arrester approach involves conducting the lightning strike around the insulator string, without flashover in air.
 In the case of shield wire, low resistance earthing is necessary.
 But if arresters are applied to all insulator strings, performance no longer depends on earthing resistance (although some arrester manufacturers still recommend maximum values for resistance to earth).

 Advertisement